 - (a) Normally the craft is to be placed on blocks of sufficient height in a dry dock or on a slipway and cleaned, and proper staging is to be erected as may be necessary for examination.
 A docking survey covers an examination of elements such as shell plating including bottom and bow plating, stern frame and rudder, sea chests and vlaves, propellers, etc. The shell plating is to be examined for excessive corrosion, or deterioration due to chafing or contact with the ground and for any undue unfairness or buckling.
 Special attention is to be paid to the connection between the bilge strakes and the bilge keels.
 Important plate unfairness or other deterioration which do not necessitate immediate repairs are to be recorded. - (b) Sea chests and their gratings, sea connections and overboard discharge valves and cocks and their fastenings to the hull or sea chests are to be examined.
 Valves and cocks need not be opened up more than once in a Special Survey period unless considered necessary by the Surveyor. - (c) Visible parts of rudder, rudder pintles, rudder stocks and couplings, stern frame, gudgeons, etc. are to be examined.
 If considered necessary by the Surveyor, the rudder is to be lifted or the inspection plates removed for the examination of pintles.
 The clearance in the rudder bearing is to be ascertained and recorded.
-Where applicable, pressure test of the rudder may be required as deemed necessary by the Surveyor. - (d) Visible parts of propeller and stern bush, are to be examined.
-The clearance in the stern bush and the efficiency of the oil gland, if fitted, are to be ascertained and recorded.
+Where applicable, pressure test of the rudder may be required as deemed necessary by the Surveyor. - (d) Visible parts of propeller and stern bush bearing or shaft bracket (strut) bearing, are to be examined.
+The wear down of the bearing or the clearance between the propeller shaft or stern tube shaft and the bearing, are to be examined.
+The clearance in the stern bush and the efficiency of the gland, if fitted, are to be ascertained and recorded.
 For controllable pitch propellers, the Surveyor is to be satisfied with the fastenings and tightness of hub and blade sealing.
 Dismantling need not to be carried out unless considered necessary by the Surveyor.